 Negative occurrences in any consumer interaction can be counteracted by establishing a firmly positive peak & end.
 This can be achieved in many ways, such as playing music that customers enjoy, giving out free samples, pro-active after-sales care via social media or paying a staff member to smile as they hold the shop door for customers as they leave.

 As Scott Stratten has suggested: A really great salesperson who helps with an exchange can erase negative experiences along the way.
 The long wait in line and the bad music in the changing room are forgotten”.

 Design empathic product experiences.
 If things go wrong, which they naturally do, whether through fault of the consumer or a failure of the product experience itself, allow flexibility, humility, and an opportunity to save the relationship.
-We’ve written a good example of this on the ribot blog, entitled The Fuelband Incident.

 What’s a Rich Text element?

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.